NLnetLabs/unbound-manual/source/getting-started/installation.rst

 We'll need some tools, such as a compiler and the :command:`make` program.

 .. note::
-    During installations with the pacakge manager, a screen will come up asking which services need to be restarted.
+    During installations with the package manager, a screen will come up asking which services need to be restarted.
 Using the defaults for this is fine.

 .. code-block:: bash